London with Kids: The Complete Family Guide to the British Capital

 London Transport Museum

-Getting Around London with a Stroller
+Getting Around London with a Pushchair

 The Elizabeth Line is your best friend.
 Every station on this newer line is fully step-free from street to platform, with wide entrances and spacious platforms.
 It connects major areas including Paddington, Bond Street, Tottenham Court Road, Liverpool Street, and Canary Wharf.
 Plan your routes around this line whenever possible.